Canavan disease

 Also, NIH-funded scientists are trying to find ways to stop and reverse the cell damage caused by a spinal cord injury to help individuals recover their ability to move their muscles and other functions.

 Diagnostic tools.
-Diagnostic technology is another area for continued research.
 Ongoing NIH-funded research is aimed at improving diagnostic imaging techniques to better visualize conditions in the spine, including syringomyelia, even before symptoms appear.

-In addition, the NINDS is developing common data elements for Chiari Malformation.
-This will allow researchers to have a common scientific language that will improve data quality and opportunities to compare and combine data at multiple institutions.
+In addition, NINDS has developed common data elements for Chiari I Malformation.
+This allows researchers to communicate in a common scientific language, improve data quality, and explore research opportunities that compare and combine data from multiple institutions.

-More information about research on syringomyelia supported by NINDS and other NIH Institutes and Centers can be found using NIH RePORTER (projectreporter.nih.gov), a searchable database of current and past research projects supported by NIH and other federal agencies.
+More information about syringomyelia research may be found using NIH RePORTER, a searchable database of current and past research projects supported by NIH and other Federal agencies.
 RePORTER also includes links to publications and resources from these projects.

 American Chronic Pain Association